CandiceGH/getdata-033-project/codebook.md

 ### Dataset Variables selected for this project
 Variables within the tidy data set are as examined as follows (taken from reference [1]).
-1. The activity labels consist of WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
+1. The activity labels consist of WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.
 2. The subjects who carried out the experiment are represented as a number from 1 to 30.
 3. The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 4. For each measurement the mean, stddev, and mean frequency were calculated.